bolt-project/bolt/README.md

 Examples
 --------

 A simple constructor let's us create a `BoltArray` from existing arrays.
-Loading from data sources will be provided.
+Loading from external data sources will be added soon.

 ```
 from bolt import barray